Sutherland Elementary School

 4. Extenuating circumstances with prior approval of the principal

-When a student accumulates three (3) unexcused absences, the parent will be contacted and school official will review the attendance policy.
+• When a student accumulates three (3) unexcused absences, the parent will be contacted and school officials will review the attendance policy.

-When a student accumulates four (4) unexcused absences, the attendance team will meet with the student.
+• When a student accumulates four (4) unexcused absences, the attendance team will meet with the parent & student.

 Back to Table of Contents